pasmavie/dreams-jekyll/about.markdown

 permalink: /about/
 ---

-By Gio

-2020 just tryina motivate you all to dream, keep dreaming and, perhaps, follow your dreams.
+June 2020 - Just tryin to motivate you all to dream and follow your dreams, Gio.

+Recycle a T-shirt by printing one of my designs.

+Oh, I also like sailing, martial arts, bets and animals.
 ```
 A man's dream,
 Never ends!